stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger’s Road to a New Civilization — A Critique.md

-breakthroughs. and normally that’s ok. we want innovations, new medical procedures, more computational power, novel forms of communication, more efficient powerhouses. but alongside all that clearly beneficial tech, we have developments that pose grave danger to the future of entire human civilization. we not only have a few national superpowers armed with [[nuclear weapon|nuclear weapons]], but we’re witnessing the emergence of new kinds of technology. we’re talking about exponential technology
+breakthroughs. and normally that’s ok. we want innovations, new medical procedures, more computational power, novel forms of communication, more efficient powerhouses. but alongside all that clearly beneficial tech, we have developments that pose grave danger to the future of entire human civilization. we not only have a few national superpowers armed with [[nuclear weapon|nuclear weapons]], but we’re witnessing the emergence of new kinds of technology. we’re talking about [[exponential tech|exponential technology]]
 — the technology that we use to make better forms of technology, that are also easier to use by smaller groups. that would include genetic engineering with the possibility of creating deadly viruses, [[artificial intelligence]] aimed at optimizing